Community groups in Avondale

 AVONDALE ART PARK

-The Avondale Art Park is an initiative to bring art into the public spaces in the Avondale community.
+An initiative to bring graffiti art into the public spaces in the Avondale community.

 AVONDALE BUSINESS ASSOCIATION

-The Avondale Business Association is an incorporated society tasked with fostering the development of the Avondale business area.
+The Avondale Business Association is an incorporated society tasked with fostering the economic development of Avondale Mainstreet.

 AVONDALE COLLABORATION NETWORK